beiop/script-script/README.md

 ## FFMPEG
 - Images to Timelapse generator
 - Panorama Image to video scroll bac and forth
+- Concatenate multiple videos into a single video

+## Audio Editing
+-

 ## Other
 - Support for external drive/iPhone auto backup jobs